open-telemetry/opentelemetry.io/content/en/blog/2024/demo-skyscanner/index.md

 title:
   'Making observability fun: How we increased engineers confidence in incident management using a game'
-linkTitle: Skyscanner using OtelDemo
+linkTitle: Skyscanner using OTel Demo
 date: 2024-02-22
 author: >-
   [Jordi Bisbal Ansaldo](https://github.com/jordibisbal8) (Skyscanner)
 ---

-At Skyscanner, as in many organisations, teams tend to follow specific runbooks for individual failure modes.
+At [Skyscanner](https://www.skyscanner.net), as in many organisations, teams tend to follow specific runbooks for individual failure modes.
 With modern and complex distributed systems, this has the downside of most of the errors being unknowns, which makes runbooks practically useless.